jnaglick/data_science/README.md

 *or*

+run run_test().

+##### about run_test

-(2) run run_test(). this function creates two sets from train.csv, training and test, using the options to read_train_csv. it uses training for the classifier which then tries to classify from test. it compares to the known class to produce the test result.currently around 97%-98% benchmark.
+this function creates two sets from train.csv, training and test, using the options to read_training_vectors. it uses training for the classifier which then tries to classify from test. it compares to the known class to produce the test result. it's currently around a 97%-98% success rate.

+##### status

 work in progress while I figure out how to make it faster for the real test (28k records will take a while)